 The Chair thanked all the participants for their hard work, high quality presentations and lively discussions during the workshop.
-The recommendations were reviewed and agreed during the workshop and the full report was adopted by correspondence on Friday 24th April 2020.
-The Chair in adopting the full report notes his thanks to Sarah Smith for acting as rapporteur and to Heidrun Frisch-Nwakanma for her assistance.
+The recommendations were reviewed and agreed during the workshop and the full report was adopted by correspondence on 24 April 2020.
+The Chair notes his thanks to Sarah Smith for acting as rapporteur and to Heidrun Frisch-Nwakanma for her assistance.
 He also thanks all the participants for taking part in what were stimulating and helpful discussions which should help not only the IWC take work forward on this topic but also help to address this global problem more robustly in the coming years.